Earn points on your everyday spending and enjoy flights, upgrades and other rewards faster with a frequent flyer credit

-Choosing the best credit card* to earn Qantas Frequent Flyer points will depend on your spending habits, your income and the credit card features you are looking for.
+Choosing a credit card maximise earning Qantas Frequent Flyer points will depend on your spending habits, your income and the credit card features you are looking for.
 Frequent flyer credit cards often include additional perks, with airport lounge passes, complimentary travel insurance and bonus points offers.
 As a result, these cards can come with a much higher annual fee compared to other types of credit cards, so it’s important to compare and read the terms and conditions – especially if there is a $0 annual fee offer included.
 Some of the benefits you can expect from a Qantas frequent flyer credit card include:

 - Bonus points.
 Get a boost to your Qantas Points balance with a bonus points offer.
 Varying from 10,000 to 75,000 Qantas Points, these offers usually require you to spend a specific amount of money during the first few months you have the card in order to receive the points.

 - Qantas Points per $1 spent.
 Use your card to earn more Qantas Points for your everyday purchases.
 You can earn 0.5, 0.75, 1, or 1.5 Qantas Points per $1 spent depending on which bank and credit card you apply for.
 Higher-tier cards including gold, platinum and black accounts offer more points per $1 spent.

 - Additional perks.
 Qantas Frequent Flyer credit cards often provide additional benefits with airport lounge passes, complimentary travel insurance and 24/7 concierge services to make your travels easier.